MPAS-Dev/compass/latest/_sources/developers_guide/organization.rst.txt

 Test Suites
 -----------

-As described in the :ref:`user_testsuites` section of the User's Guide, COMPASS test cases can be organized into test suites.
+As described in the :ref:`test_suites` section of the User's Guide, COMPASS test cases can be organized into test suites.
 Each core has separate regression suites, and a core can have multiple independent regression suites.
 A developer defines a test suite by creating a `.txt` file within the `compass/CORE/suites`